JohannesPfeifer/DSGE_mod/README.md

 Impulse Response Functions using Dynare's simult_-function.
 The model is solved up to second order to allow for non-linearities.

+## Ramsey_Cass_Koopmans.mod
+Studies the transition behavior of a simple Ramsey/Cass/Koopmans economy with Cobb-Douglas production function to its balanced growth path (BGP).
+The RCK model is solved here in aggregate, i.e. non-detrended form along its balanced growth path.
+For that purpose, trending labor-augmenting technology and population processes are defined.

 ## SGU_2003.mod

 Replicates Schmitt-Grohé, Stephanie and Uribe, Martín (2003): "Closing small